rijksuniversiteit-groningen/docker-cds/docs/source/papers/statistics/GeneNetTools/GeneNetTools.rst

 Reproducible results
 ====================

-From the time being, two figures can be reproduced with the `GeneNetTools` container ``Figure 2 (b)`` and ``Figure 3``.
+For the time being, two figures can be reproduced with the `GeneNetTools` container ``Figure 2 (b)`` and ``Figure 3``.

 Figure 2 (b).
 Partial correlations plot